vmagnin/forcolormap/README.md

 This Fortran library is independent of any graphical toolkit: its main functionality is to convert a real value to RGB values that you can use with any drawing toolkit.
 It offers various methods and options to manage colormaps.
 It includes:

-* a few basic colormaps: "fire", "rainbow", "inverted_rainbow", "zebra", "black_body"
+* the 222 colormaps of the *Scientific colour maps* collection v8.0.1 by Fabio Crameri.
+See Fabio Crameri's poster ["Scientific Colour Maps"](https://www.fabiocrameri.ch/ws/media-library/a17d02961b3a4544961416de2d7900a4/posterscientificcolourmaps_crameri.pdf) for more information and my [No Bijection!](NO_BIJECTION.md) text about the mysteries and wonders of colors,
+* the "magma", "inferno","plasma", "viridis" [matplotlib colormaps](https://bids.github.io/colormap/),
 * the Dave Green's [cubehelix](https://people.phy.cam.ac.uk/dag9/CUBEHELIX/) colormap,
-* the "magma", "inferno","plasma", "viridis" [matplotlib colormaps](https://bids.github.io/colormap/),
-* the 222 colormaps of the *Scientific colour maps* collection v8.0.1 by Fabio Crameri.
-See Fabio Crameri's poster ["Scientific Colour Maps"](https://www.fabiocrameri.ch/ws/media-library/a17d02961b3a4544961416de2d7900a4/posterscientificcolourmaps_crameri.pdf) for more information and my [No Bijection!](NO_BIJECTION.md) text about the mysteries and wonders of colors.
+* a few basic colormaps: "black_body", "fire", "rainbow", "inverted_rainbow", "zebra".

 ## Basic usage